Categories

 Understanding Customer Match Lists to Enhance Audience Targeting

-An image showing filtration of an broad audience to narrowed down audience which are differentiated into various categories shown by different colors.
+An image showing filtration of a broad audience to narrowed down audience which are differentiated into various categories shown by different colors.
 The ones in grey are not included in any group.
 Also, we have shown an dart image showing target.
 Further ad wireframes are shown as this helps in personalised ads.

 What is a Customer Match?

-1. Precise Targeting
+1. Precise Targeting List Creation:

 2. Increased Conversion Rate

-3. Optimised Advertising Spend
+3. Optimized Advertising Spend

 5. Cross-Device Targeting